shenzhentravel-tipstechnologyplanningbudget

 Beyond the logistical barriers, there are three things a guide provides that are hard to replicate:

 1. Context and narrative A robotaxi ride without explanation is a 10-minute taxi ride in a weird car.
-With a guide, you understand why Pony.ai has 3,000 vehicles, how they compare to Waymo, why Shenzhen is the only city with this density of autonomous systems, and what the future implications are.
+With a guide, you understand why Pony.ai is scaling toward a 3,000-vehicle fleet (currently 1,400+ Gen-7), how they compare to Waymo, why Shenzhen is the only city with this density of autonomous systems, and what the future implications are.
 The difference between "cool" and "mind-blown."

 2. Efficiency Shenzhen's tech attractions are spread across 20+ km.
 A guide who knows the timing (which robotaxi pickup points have shortest wait, which drone landing pad has fastest delivery, when DJI is least crowded) can fit 5–6 experiences into 3 hours.
 DIY travelers typically manage 2–3 in a full day.